wilsontelab/agFree-docs/docs/22_sample-analysis/11_ONT-basecalling.md

 those FASTQ files in a RE-aware manner as described above.
 The `trim` pipeline can also report a summary of ONT trimming results from ubam.

-Use the following commands directly, or call them using the [ONT job file templates](44_job-file-templates/ONT).
+Use the following commands directly, or call them using the {% include templates.html type="ONT" %}.

 ```sh
 af trim --help